Electric Dreams (film): Critical reception

-On Rotten Tomatoes the film has an approval rating of 44% based on 18 reviews.
+On Rotten Tomatoes the film has an approval rating of 45% based on 20 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-The New York Times said that the film failed to "blend and balance its ingredients properly", and that it lost plot elements and taxed credibility.
+The New York Times said that the film failed to "blend and balance its ingredients properly," and that it lost plot elements and taxed credibility.

-The Los Angeles Times called it "inspired and appealing... a romantic comedy of genuine sweetness and originality".
+The Los Angeles Times called it "inspired and appealing... a romantic comedy of genuine sweetness and originality."

 Film critics Gene Siskel and Roger Ebert each gave the film 3.5 out of 4 stars, with Siskel writing that it showed a new director eager to show off his talents and Ebert writing "One of the nicest things about the movie is the way it maintains its note of slightly bewildered innocence."

 Home media

-Electric Dreams was released in 1984 (VHS) and again in 1991 (VHS) in the US.
-MGM/UA Home Video released a Laserdisc in America in 1985, and Warner Bros. released a Video CD version for the Singapore market in 2001.
-The film received a Region 2 DVD on April 6, 2009 by MGM (which owns Orion Pictures and international rights to the Virgin/M.E.C.G film catalog they purchased in the mid 90s).
-UK video label Second Sight has released a Blu-ray on 7 August 2017, making its worldwide debut.
+Electric Dreams was released on VHS in 1984 and in 1991 in the US by MGM/UA Home Video, who released a LaserDisc in America in 1985.
+Warner Home Video released a Video CD version for the Singapore market in 2001.
+The film received a Region 2 DVD release on April 6, 2009, by MGM.
+UK video label Second Sight released a Blu-ray on August 7, 2017, making its worldwide debut on Blu-ray.

+Currently, MGM owns international rights to film due to the Virgin/M.E.C.G film catalog they gained in the mid-90s thru their acquisition of the pre-1996 PolyGram Filmed Entertainment library.
+However, MGM does not own the film outright anymore (despite having distributed the film in the US initially) as Shout!
+Studios now owns rights to the film in the US, putting the film up on VOD in April 2022, marking its digital debut.

+Additionally, it is also one of the few MGM titles from the pre-May 1986 MGM/UA library that are not owned by Warner Bros.
+Discovery (thru Turner Entertainment Co.) due to Virgin Pictures’ co-production of the film.